MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/translation.md

    ![Screenshot showing the Translate documents screen with language options.](../media/content-understanding/translation-translate-documents.png)

-3. You'll receive a confirmation message saying that the request to translate the file has been submitted.
+3. You receive a confirmation message saying that the request to translate the file has been submitted.

    ![Screenshot showing the translation confirmation screen.](../media/content-understanding/translation-confirmation.png)